Shhh, It’s a Secret: Speakeasy Bars in NYC

 1. Please Don’t Tell

-Known as PDT by regulars, this bar is hidden within a fast food hot dog restaurant with a sign outside that says “Eat Me.”
+One of the favorite speakeasy bars in NYC is known as PDT by regulars.
+This bar is hidden within a fast food hot dog restaurant with a sign outside that says “Eat Me.”
 As you enter the shop, you notice some tables some arcade games, a telephone both, and a counter to place your order.
 Everything looks normal, but maybe you should try going into that telephone both.
 There you will see a sign that reads dial the number one.
 Do it.
 Someone will answer your call and say “please wait.”
 Then, if you’re lucky, the other side of the telephone booth opens and a hostess will allow you into PDT, fulfilling your childhood desire for a secret lair.
 Inside, the bar sports a refined look, definitely a spot to grab drinks on a date, and is moderately priced.
 The bar area is small so get prepared when the hostess opens the door she will tell you the wait, and it is not uncommon to hear her say a hour.

 2. Death & Co.